hwang-sun/Regression_Analysis-Trip_Duration/README.md

 For data feature explaination, please access `Data/Data_documentation.xlsx`

 ## III.
 PACE Workflow for Analysis
-PLAN : Conceptualize the scope of the project and develop the steps to guide through the process of completing the project
+PLAN : conceptualize the scope of the project and develop the steps to guide through the process of completing the project
   - What is the main goal of this project?
   - What is the project scope?
   - What is stakeholders needs and requirements?